crazy-max/diun/docs/config/watch.md

 ### `compareDigest`

 Compare the digest of an image with the registry before downloading the image manifest.
-It is strongly recommended to leave this value at `true`, especially with [Docker Hub which imposes a rate-limit](../faq.md#docker-hub-rate-limits) on image pull. (default `true`)
+It is strongly recommended leaving this value at `true`, especially with [Docker Hub which imposes a rate-limit](../faq.md#docker-hub-rate-limits) on image pull. (default `true`)

 !!! example "Config file"